-Pancreatic cancer is one of the most severe types of cancer; only a few per cent of patients survive for five years after diagnosis.
+Pancreatic cancer is one of the most severe types of cancer; only a small proportion of the patients are alive for five years after diagnosis.
 The severity is accentuated by the fact that pancreatic cancer is seldom detected in the early stage.
 It develops when healthy cells in the pancreatic tissue turn malignant.
 Pancreatic cancer is becoming more common, but the reason is not known.
-Most pancreatic cancers are adenocarcinomas, or glandular carcinomas, while a minority of them are rare subtypes, such as islet cell cancers.
+Most pancreatic cancers are adenocarcinomas, or glandular carcinomas, while a minority of them are rare subtypes, such as neuroendocrine tumors.

 Risk of disease

 Pancreatic cancer, as with cancers in general, is most frequently found in elderly people, peaking at the age of 70.
 The risk factors are not fully known, but it seems obvious that smoking (particularly in men), chronic pancreatitis and diabetes are connected with pancreatic cancer.
 Alcohol predisposes indirectly to pancreatic cancer: excessive use of alcohol elevates the risk for chronic pancreatitis, which in turn increases pancreatic cancer risk.
 Smoking, including the use of snuff, increases the risk of pancreatic cancer, as well as certain inheritable characteristics.
 However, anyone can get pancreatic cancer.

 Pancreatic cancer is an insidious disease, because it normally presents very few symptoms or no symptoms at all in the early stage.
 The most common symptoms, usually associated with an advanced stage of disease, include weight loss, pain in the upper stomach, back pain and jaundice.
 Bowel movements may change; the patient may suffer from diarrhoea, nausea and possibly vomiting.
 In a minority of patients, acute pancreatitis may be a sign of cancer.